jennykim1016/CS108/README.md

 Basic Android programming to make three apps that match the spec file

 HW3Tetris
-Android Programming to implement Tetris
+Android Programming to implement Tetris with AIbrain interface AIbrain calculates the best movement

+HW4SudokuDB
+Solve Sudoku using recursive backtracking manage Sudoku database using SQL

+HW5Threading
+Multithreading practices with bank account and cryptography GUI and painting practice with Android Studio

+FinalProject
+Implement BunnyWorld - the code should not be visible to anyone outside of the team forever